michaelwfc/csapp/docs/chapter 9 Virtual Memory.md

 Returns: pointer to allocated block if OK, NULL on error
 - Successful:
-  - Returns a pointer to a memory block of at least size byte aligned to an 8-byte (x86) or  16-byte (x86-64) boundary
+  - Returns a pointer to a memory block of at least size byte aligned to an 8-byte (x86) or  16-byte (x86-64) boundary (In 32-bit mode, malloc returns a block whose address is always a multiple of 8.
+In 64-bit mode, the address is always a multiple of 16.)
   - If size == 0, returns NULL
 - Unsuccessful: returns NULL (0) and sets errno

+calloc: Version of malloc that initializes allocated block to zero.
+realloc: Changes the size of a previously allocated block.

 #include <stdlib.h>